 Don’t forget a few high-quality coolers to store all your perishables.
 You’ll need to replace the ice bags every day, so make sure yours have spouts for draining.
 Pack your raw meats and drinks separately—limiting the possibility of contamination and frequency of opening the cooler with the other food—and pack all food in leak-proof containers.
 Remember, cold food stays cool longer, so don’t put anything you bought off-the-shelf in your cooler, try to only add things that have already been refrigerated.
 Just make sure to put the cooler in the car each night, or bring rope to hang it from a high tree branch so you don’t attract any unwanted, wild visitors!

 Even if you’re going “glamping,” you should always have a first aid kit at your site.
 Make sure you have plenty of band aids, bacitracin, aspirin, antiseptic wipes, blister cream, allergy medicine, gauze, tape, scissors, tweezers and, of course, bug spray and sunscreen.

 Once you’ve braved the wilderness—or at least a family-friendly campground—you’ll need somewhere to store all of your essential camping gear.
 Check out our blog on camping storage tips to learn how to store your equipment correctly.
 No garage or attic?
 No problem.
-Contact the experts at Gotham Mini Storage and move your belongings into a secure, climate-controlled storage unit today!
+Contact the experts at Gotham Mini Storage, the leader in Manhattan mini storage, and move your belongings into a secure, climate-controlled storage unit today!